 Duke University and Housing & Residence Life strongly believe in the value of the on-campus residential experience.
 This experience provides you with exciting opportunities to meet new people and learn about cultures and lifestyles that may differ from your own.

-HOW HOUSES ARE ASSIGNED: Incoming first-year students are matched with roommates based on the information provided from the lifestyle questions on the first-year housing application.
-Students who select Gender Inclusive Housing will be paired with a roommate who also selects Gender Inclusive Housing.
-We have found that students who have the same study habits, noise tolerance and sleep schedules tend to have positive experiences living together.
+Incoming first-year students are matched with roommates based on the information provided from the lifestyle questions on the first-year housing application.
+We have found that students who have the same study habits, noise tolerance, and sleep schedules tend to have positive experiences living together.
 While no one can guarantee a “perfect roommate,” we find that pairing students based on these behaviors offers a starting point from which students can develop a rewarding roommate experience.
 It is important that you answer each question on the housing application honestly so that we can accurately match you with someone who will be compatible!

 - Live in an environment free of harassment and/or intimidation.